LeepDev/project-2/README.md

 * Make administration based on ownership
     * prevent other owners from editing non-owned teams
     * allow viewing all teams
+* Seed DB with player data

 ## Next Steps/Stretch Goals
+* Create connect to sportsdata.io
+    * pull golfers to seed
 * Add MVC/CRUD for:
     * Chat
     * Tournaments